The Aglaonema plant, also known as the Chinese evergreen, is a popular indoor plant and one of the easiest evergreen perennial houseplants to grow.

 The best time for repotting Chinese evergreen is during spring and summer.
 We recommend choosing a vessel with at least 2 to 4 inches in diameter to compensate for the growth.

-You can also change the soil with a new potting mix and trim the growth if you want to keep the same size of the plant.
-While repotting, ensure the roots aren't crowding the container’s drain hole, causing the water not to drain properly.
+You can also change the soil with a new potting mix and trim the growth if you want to keep it the same size as the plant.
+While repotting, ensure the roots aren’t crowding the container’s drain hole, causing the water not to drain properly.

 How often should you fertilize the Aglaonema plant?

 You need to occasionally fertilize the Aglaonema plant with a liquid or slow-release fertilizer once every 6 to 8 weeks for proper plant care.
 Some experts recommend fertilizing it once before starting the growing season and then only at the end of the growing season.

 We have found the best way to fertilize Aglaonema is by using Miracle-Grow plant food.
 You can follow package instructions by putting one teaspoon of fertilizer in a gallon of water and mixing it thoroughly.
 Then, pour the solution into a watering can and water the plant, avoiding getting the leaves wet.